titan-data/titan-server/DEVELOPING.md

     can be run as part of `./gradlew integrationTest`.
 They should be fast and are run as part of each pull request.
   * End to end tests - These tests run against the complete docker container, and hence are able to test the full stack, including ZFS.
-These tests live under `src/endtoendTest` and can be run as part of `./gradlew endtoendTest`.
+These tests live under `test/endtoendTest` and are written in golang.
+They can be invoked via `go test` or `./gradlew endtoendTest`.
 These tests may be slow, may depend on external resources (like S3 buckets), but should remain runnable through CI/CD automation during the release process.

 These tests do generate coverage reports, but test coverage is not yet rigorously integrated into the development process.